mekariyas/ecommerce/README.md

 # Mernstack + zustand ecommerce store
 This is a mernstack ecommerce project that uses zustand for state management.
 It has user and admin routes each authenticated using jwt tokens.
+I didn't include a payment gateway because stripe is not available in my country adn the ones available in here do not have a free tier.

 ## Frontend
 - Tailwind Css